-For this Review, an estimate of the benchmark return assumption was developed based on (a) the most recent comprehensive analyses for LASERS (2018), (b) our general understanding of the direction and change-magnitude of forecasters' expectations in recent years (from 2018 to 2021) applied to LASERS' prior asset allocation, (c) last year's change in the System's asset allocation, and (d) a slight decrease in the expected rate of inflation embedded in return expectations (from 2018 to 2021).
+For this Review, an estimate of the benchmark return assumption was developed based on (a) the benchmark assumptions since the most recent comprehensive analyses for LASERS (2018), (b) our general understanding of the direction and change-magnitude of forecasters' expectations in recent years (from 2018 to 2022), (c) changes in the System's asset allocation between 2018 and 2022, and (d) a slight increase in the expected rate of inflation embedded in return expectations (from 2018 to 2022).
 As outlined in the LLA's 2018 Actuarial Valuation Report, the benchmark return falls closer to the mid-term (10 year) expectations than it does to the longer-term (20 and 30 year) expectations.

-The following table shows the comparison the System's investment return assumption and the LLA developed benchmark:
+The following table shows the comparison of the System's investment return assumption and the LLA developed benchmark: